October 21, 2014

 As the number of participants grows, it will be important to create some ground rules.
 It is often helpful if participants create these rules themselves.
 Ground rules are a way of establishing boundaries and keeping order in the group.
 If the rules are broken, it is important to remind the group of the rules that the group established, so as to provide a level of continuity and safety.

 As the group grows, the different personalities of the participants and facilitator(s) may cause some tension or division.
 As the group organizer, it will be important to deal with issues as they arise.
 Try to stick to the rules and consequences the group created.

 There may be times when the group process becomes difficult and you want to quit.
 If that happens, try to reconnect with the reason you started the group and work out the difficulties so the group can continue.
-This may mean passing the organization or "ownership" of the group to someone else.
+This may mean passing the organization or 'ownership' of the group to someone else.
 Since being part of a support group is intended to help you live more healthfully with HIV, it is fine to leave a group if it is no longer serving its purpose for you.
 If you are the group's leader or organizer, it is also okay to rotate out of your role and become a regular member of the group.
 This not only gives others an opportunity to step forward and assume a leadership role, but also gives you the chance to benefit from membership in a group you helped to create.

 There is power in a group.
 Through support groups, women have the opportunity to learn about HIV, provide support for other women, develop leadership skills, set boundaries, gain respect, and grow their self-esteem and confidence.
 Through your group, women can learn that they are not alone – they have a family to support them as they live with HIV.